matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

-It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in a particular room (due to not participating in any of the necessary rooms).
+It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in any of the allowed room (due to not participating in them).
 In this case the homeserver should reject the join, the requesting server may wish to attempt to join via another homeserver.
 If no servers are in an allowed room its membership cannot be checked (and this is a misconfiguration).

 From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional